The Saskatchewan Synod Convention is the highest legislative authority within the Synod.

 - Convention examines the financial decisions of the synod

 - Convention receives the reports of the bishop’s office, the synod council and the committees of the synod.

-Convention meets for a three day period every two years.
+Convention meets every three years.

 - The last convention met in June 8 -9, 2018 at Luther College, University, Regina, SK.
 Details and pictures available in News and Events.